-Life Cycle Assessment (LCA) is a methodology for the systematic and quantitative evaluation of the environmental performance of a product through all stages of its life cycle, from raw material extraction through production, use and disposal (“cradle to grave”).
-An LCA can be used as scientific basis to identify improvement opportunities, to compare different products and support decision making in new product and process development.
-Environmental impacts that are typically evaluated in an LCA study include greenhouse gas emissions, water use, land use and use of non-renewable energy
+An LCA can be used as scientific basis to identify improvement opportunities, to compare different products, and support decision making in new product and process development.
+Environmental impacts that are typically evaluated in an LCA study include greenhouse gas emissions, water use, land use, and use of non-renewable energy.

-Corbion also uses LCA to enable our customers to make conscious choices and we aim to perform cradle-to-gate LCAs for 50% of our products by 2020.
+Corbion also uses LCA to enable our customers to make conscious choices and we will conduct cradle-to-gate LCAs for all products that can contribute to preserving the planet by 2025.
 Using this data, we can work side by side with customers to support them on the improvement of their environmental footprint and on the substantiation of their sustainability claims.

 We have performed an LCA for our lactic acid production process in Thailand.
 This LCA has been peer reviewed according to ISO 14040/44 standards*.
 Based on this study, we have derived LCAs for all products produced in Thailand.

 The infographic below shows the total impact (kg CO2 per ton lactic acid) and the impact per step in the chain.

 During the growing of the sugar cane, CO2 is absorbed by the sugar cane plants from the air.
 CO2 emissions are related to direct emissions on the field due to the release of N2O during fertilizer application (N2O is a significant contributor to climate change) and to land use transformation from forest, perennial crops, or other annual crops to sugarcane.
 Also important is the energy consumed by farming machinery.